It's not the products or the content

 And as the Content Marketing Institute often reminds us, John Deere's The Furrow set the stage for Manufacturing Journalism a century ago.

-7 Reasons why you'll regret missing the manufacturing journalism wave
+7 Reasons To Catch the manufacturing journalism wave

 OK, I agree, these are a bit speculative.
 Until it's widespread, and we can review the trend in retrospect, we won't know for sure...